 For details regarding accessibility of examination papers please refer to the policy on Student Appeals of Evaluation, Grading and Academic Standing and the Procedures for Student Appeals in Academic Matters.

-7.10 Retention of examination materials during the examination
+7.10 Retention of examination materials during the examination invigilator.

-Students are not permitted to leave the examination room with the examination paper, examination booklets, or any other examination materials unless permitted to do so by the invigilator.
 It is also the responsibility of an invigilator to ensure that no such examination materials are left unattended in an examination room before, during or after an examination.